J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 - Macrostates with energy more or less _equally shared_ among particles become way more likely (way _more available mcirostates_)
 	- Consequence of equal probabilities

-- _Microstates_ can evolve _reversibly and deterministically with time_
+- _Microstates_ can evolve _reversibly and deterministically with timet_
 - As time goes on, a _macrostate irreversibly tends to its mean_, which defines _statistical equilibrium_
 	- This will later be characterised by the state variable of _entropy_
 - The _final_ macrostate will tend to be one with _the most number of microstates_